NadijaDz/JAP_Task_2/README.md

 -This application can be improved with:
  1. Using middleware for error handling on backend
  2. Using http interceptors on frontend

+ #UPDATE
+1. Using middleware for error handling on backend  - ADDED
+2. Using http interceptors on frontend - ADDED